Yasho-ham/CPU-Scheduler/README.md

 ### Longest Job First (LJF)

-The LJF algorithm selects the process with the longest burst time from the ready queue.
-It is a non-preemptive scheduling algorithm.
+Longest Job First (LJF) scheduling process is the opposite of Shortest Job First (SJF).
+This algorithm prioritizes the process with the largest burst time, meaning the longest job is processed first.
+LJF is non-preemptive in nature.

-- **Process Selection**: The process with the longest burst time is selected next.
-- **Execution**: The selected process runs to completion.
-- **Output**: The Gantt chart and average waiting and turn-around times are calculated.
+#### Characteristics of LJF:
+- Among all the processes waiting in a waiting queue, the CPU is always assigned to the process having the largest burst time.
+- If two processes have the same burst time, then the tie is broken using FCFS (First Come First Serve) i.e., the process that arrived first is processed first.
+- LJF CPU Scheduling can be of both preemptive and non-preemptive types.

+#### Advantages of LJF:
+- No other task can be scheduled until the longest job or process executes completely.
+- All the jobs or processes finish at approximately the same time.

+#### Disadvantages of LJF:
+- Generally, the LJF algorithm gives a very high average waiting time and average turnaround time for a given set of processes.
+- This may lead to the convoy effect, where short processes wait for a long process to finish.

+#### Explanation of Code:
-- **Code Explanation**: This implementation is also very similar to that of SJF.
+This implementation is also very similar to that of SJF.
 The only difference is that, a `struct` is introduced to deal with the decreasing order of burst times.

 ```
 struct DecSet {